mwangiiharun/iris/HOMEBREW_SETUP.md

 # Homebrew Installation Setup Guide

-This guide will help you set up Hermes for Homebrew installation.
+This guide will help you set up Iris for Homebrew installation.

 ## Quick Start